Live In Nanny Resume Example

 When I list work experience, I focus on specific duties and measurable impacts.
 For example, "Cared for up to 3 children ages 2-7, managed daily routines, and organized age-appropriate activities."

 You should highlight soft skills like patience, reliability, and communication.
-Mentioning special needs experience, bilingual skills, or first-aid response adds real value.
+If you have special needs experience, referencing a cover letter can help you see how to present this background effectively.

 I always use action verbs like "supervise," "coordinate," or "prepare."
 This helps recruiters see what I actually do, not just what I’m responsible for.